GalvanizeOpenSource/stats-shortcourse/src/probability-concepts.rst

  Probability Concepts
 ======================

-Probability is the discipline of mathematics designed to deal with random pheonomena.
+Probability is a discipline of mathematics that studies analytical formulations of uncertainty that can be used characterize random phenomenon.

 .. note::